 - :x: Last Call – A request for Last Call status will be denied if material changes are still expected to be made to the draft.
 We hope that EIPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
-Last Call will be denied if the implementation is not complete and supported by the community.

 - Last Call – This EIP will listed prominently on the http://eips.ethereum.org/ website (subscribe via RSS at last-call.xml).

-- :x: – A Last Call which results in material changes or substantial unaddressed complaints will cause the EIP to revert to Draft.
+- :x: – A Last Call which results in material changes or substantial unaddressed technical complaints will cause the EIP to revert to Draft.

-- :arrow_right: Final (Not core EIPs) – A successful Last Call without material changes or unaddressed complaints will become Final.
+- :arrow_right: Final (Not core EIPs) – A successful Last Call without material changes or unaddressed technical complaints will become Final.

 - :arrow_right: Final – Standards Track Core EIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.
-When the implementation is complete and supported by the community, the status will be changed to “Final”.
+When the implementation is complete and adopted by the community, the status will be changed to “Final”.

 - Final – This EIP represents the current state-of-the-art.
 A Final EIP should only be updated to correct errata.